projectara/greybus-spec/source/bridged_phy.rst

 The *halted* event indicates that the I2S Bundle is unable to continue streaming.
 This event shall be preceded by another event indicating why the I2S Bundle halted.
-Once an I2S Bundle reports the halted event it shall deactivate all active I2S Transmitter and Receiver CPorts.
+Once an I2S Bundle reports the halted event, the AP shall deactivate all active I2S Transmitter and Receiver CPorts.

 In order to prevent flooding the AP Module with events,